QasimK/qasimk.github.io/collections/_drafts/2019-03-12-service_charges_and_tipping.md

 By law, [all workers must be paid at least the national minimum wage][bbc-tipping-laws], and any tips that are given must strictly be *in addition* to this wage.

 This is very much unlike the USA, where the [minimum wage for workers receiving tips][usa-law-213] is just $2.13 in direct wages if that amount plus the tips received meets the federal minimum wage.
+This is worth mentioning even when we are talking about the UK due to the influence of American media.

 When adding a gratuity to a card payment, as of early-2019, [the restaurant may keep a significant portion of it][card-payment-tips], or redistribute it to staff other than your waiter.
 However, they cannot touch any tips given in cash to the waiter.